open-horizon/examples/edge/services/helloworld/README.md

 # copy it where you want to work on it, so you can commit it to your own git repo
 # Soon you will be able to instead use: hzn dev service new -s <service-name> -v <version> -i <image>
 ```
-- If you have the HZN_ORG_ID environment variable set from previous work, unset it:
+- If you have the HZN_ORG_ID environment variable set from previous work, unset it (this value will now come from `horizon/hzn.cfg`):
 ```
 unset HZN_ORG_ID
 ```